21 Best Artist Portfolio Websites (Examples) 2026

 Built with: Pixpa

-Alicia Haberman’s website immediately tells you she’s an artist with the title, drop-down navbar, and large image of her in action.
+Alicia Haberman’s website immediately conveys that she’s an artist, thanks to the title, drop-down navbar, and large image of her in action.

-The footer section is tiny, with social icons and a social share function to help her grow her profiles and have others spread the word.
+The footer section is small, featuring social icons and a social share function to help her expand her profiles and encourage others to share the word.

 And lightbox galleries ensure you have a better experience examining her works in great detail.